In select summers, Wheaton students learn alongside professors and other archaeologists as they join the Tel Shimron Excavations program.

 ARCH 327: Archaeological Science (4 hrs.)

-Instructor: Dr. Jennifer Busch, Department Chair and Associate Professor of Biology
+Instructor: Dr. Jennifer Busch, Associate Professor of Biology

 Archaeological excavations include geology, biology, and chemistry used in the service of better understanding past human action in the environment.
 The Shimron project has a field laboratory (FTIR, XRF, GIS, Flotation Analysis for Botany) as well as specialists in botany, biology (osteology), zoology, GIS, and micro-archaeology.
 These resources provide a unique backdrop for a project in archaeological science that introduces students to the methods of science.